Villaines-la-Juhel: Geography

 The town of Villaines-la-Juhel was not created by chance.
 Its position on a strategic Roman way was what enabled it to develop into the city which we know today.
 Its size confers a position of a town of the third rank on a departmental scale, at the demographic and administrative level.
 Villaines-la-Juhel is a relatively insulated rural pole and depends on other administrative divisions.

 Villaines-la-Juhel counts 3180 inhabitants without double accounts.
 The commune covers 29 km^{2} and has an average density of 110 inhabitants/km^{2}.
 It is the eleventh commune and the ninth most populated agglomeration department of Mayenne.
 It is located in the North-eastern part of Mayenne, with 56 kilometres of the Prefecture of the department, i.e. Laval.
 Its position, with the variation of the main roads, the great agglomerations, and the shoed network makes of Villaines-la-Juhel, a central pole for all this part of the department.

 The city is close to the eastern border of Mayenne.
 Its canton is bordering on the department of Sarthe, and very near to the border of l'Orne.
 It is in the center of a triangle made up in the North-East by Pré-en-Pail, in the West by Mayenne and South-east by Sillé-le-Guillaume in la Sarthe.
 Each one of these towns of importance, on the scale of Mayenne, is separated by 16 to 28 kilometres from Villaines-la-Juhel.
 The commune is far away from the great national highways and motorway but the secondary roads radiate from there throughout the canton.
 That reinforces the idea that it is a true centre of attraction on its canton.

+The commune is made up of the following collection of villages and hamlets, La Pitardière, Le Grand Vauboir, Villaines-la-Juhel, La Haute Breneudière, La Richardière, Le Cousin, La Bougellière, Coullion, La Milcendière and Le Petit Coudray.